Fragmented eigenstate thermalization versus robust integrability in long-range models

 Despite sharing equivalent DOS, the three classes of infinitesimal perturbations yield markedly different spectral properties.
 The presence of correlated eigenvalues, as in random matrix theory~\cite{MehtaBook}, is a widely used diagnostic of quantum chaos in isolated systems.
 In particular, short-range spectral correlations can be quantified through the analysis of adjacent energy levels, for example via the distribution of the ratio $r_n = \min{({\cal S}_n,{\cal S}_{n-1})}/\max{({\cal S}_n,{\cal S}_{n-1})}$ of consecutive level spacings, ${\cal S}_n=E_{n+1}-E_n$, \cite{Atas2013}.
 Quantum chaos is signaled by level repulsion and Wigner-Dyson statistics~\cite{Guhr1998}, whereas integrable systems exhibit uncorrelated levels, with Poissonian spacing distributions, or degeneracies arising from conserved quantities.
-In Fig.~\ref{fig01}(c), we show the level spacing distributions computed within the most populated energy band.
-Integrability is preserved under class (i) and class (ii) with uniform perturbations -- even at finite strength.
-Class (i) perturbations barely lift degeneracies, while class (ii) uniform perturbations do, despite maintaining integrability, as indicated by the Poisson distribution.
+In Fig.~\ref{fig01}(c), we show the level spacing distributions computed within the most populated energy band for representative perturbations from each class.
+In general, integrability is preserved under class (i) and class (ii) with either homogeneous perturbations or random perturbations in the transverse direction -- even at finite strength.
+As seen in Fig.~\ref{fig01}(c), class (i) perturbations barely lift degeneracies, while class (ii) does, despite maintaining integrability, as indicated by the Poisson distribution.
 In stark contrast, class (iii) perturbations induce Wigner-Dyson statistics even for infinitesimal strength, signaling the onset of quantum chaos.